inadeqtfuturs/if/content/code/01-programmatic-menu.md

 }
 ```

-The final bit of code here is just exporting a bunch of objects from `siteConfig.js`, but we're just looking at menu for now.
+The final bit of code here is just exporting a bunch of arrays from `siteConfig.js`, but we're just looking at menu for now.

-The second part is my `menu.js` and `menuItem.js` component. `menu.js` simply maps the object into the `menuItem.js` component.
+The second part is my `menu.js` and `menuItem.js` component. `menu.js` simply maps the array into the `menuItem.js` component.
 This is where we use the arrays to define and programmatically generate out menu:

 ``` javascript
 import React from 'react';